-Traveling through high elevation in your rig can create a few concerns and some necessary preparation.
-The best way to avoid high elevation accidents while RVing is to obtain as much knowledge as you possibly can as to what happens, how to prepare and what to look out for.
+Traveling through high elevation in your RV can create a few concerns and some necessary preparation to keep you safe.
+The best way to avoid high elevation accidents while RVing is to obtain as much knowledge as possible as to what happens, how to prepare and what to look out for when on your road trip.
 Today we’re bringing you our tips on the subject so you can go into the fall and winter seasons ready and excited for the new terrain.
 From RV appliances to food, power loss, people and yes, even your pets, here’s what you can expect.

-If you have any health concerns, it’s always smart to check with your doctor before making the trek to high altitude.
+If you have any health concerns, we encourage you to check with your doctor before making the trek to high altitude.
 Be sure to look over your RV manual for any information on your generator or appliances for any additional information and make the suggested adjustments before you set off.

 As you drive your motorhome into higher elevations, the air becomes thinner and the engine loses the ability to produce at its maximum rated power.
 This can lead to a corresponding drop in generator output wattage.
 Different types of engines will react in a number of ways.
 You will typically lose 10% of the rated output every time you gain 3,000 feet.
 Diesel engines are known to handle fuel injection requirements at higher altitude well, but carbureted gas-powered engines do not.
 Generators with carburetors can be adjusted for higher altitude, but make sure to reset it when you descend as you can cause some real damage to your generator, (don’t want to burn your engine’s valves!)